nmaiorana/csgy9223_IntroOffSec/challenge0/README.md

 ### Challenge Summary
 For this challenge I will use pwntools to start a conversation with the process and to extract the offset values of the vault symbols.

 Once I have the address of "fake_vault" and it's offset, I can compute the base address using: base = address - offset.
-Using the offset for the "secret_vault" and can compute the address with address = base + offset formula.
+Using the offset for the "secret_vault" I can compute the address of the "secret_vault" with address = base + offset formula.

 Once I have obtained the address for "secret_vault" I will convert it to raw byts and submit.